Recruitment & Communicating with Prospects

 Recommendations and Best Practices

-Help applicants understand that there are different pathways to a strong application and leverage the flexibility within holistic application review:
+Applicants benefit from insight into the different pathways to strong applications and how they can leverage the flexibility afforded by holistic application review:

 • What alternatives to “traditional” research experiences could applicants consider when describing their preparation?